ClarkFieseln/AS4PGC/README.md

   as4pgc -h
 ```

-Configuration settings can be adapted in config.ini (detailed documentation to be provided soon).
+Configuration settings can be adapted in config.ini.
+For detailed documentation check the Article in Code Project.
+The link is provided further below.

 ## GitHub Project

 https://github.com/ClarkFieseln/as4pgc